In this article:

 If you are using Online Ordering with Abacus Payment, each invoice will have:

-Before you start: If you are using the Abacus Rostering system, you will need to have entered a date of birth for each employee in order to export timesheets to Xero.
+Before you start: If you are using the Abacus Rostering system (no longer supported), you will need to have entered a date of birth for each employee in order to export timesheets to Xero.

 2. If you have not already set up your expense account with Xero, go to Accounts > Chart of Accounts and then click Add Account.
 Enter the details of the account you will use to pay employees.